brettz9/idb-schema/Readme.md

 on promises and run transactions (since `upgradeneeded`'s transaction will expire).
 You can instead use `schema.open` or `schema.upgrade`.

+`callback` takes an optional `cb` function to be called with the `upgradeneeded` event when ready.
+This is useful for `copyStore` and `renameStore` which, by obtaining store contents, must act asynchronously.

-`callback` takes an optional `errBack` function which is passed an error object (upon encountering any errors during the upgrade) as well as the `upgradeneeded` event.
+`callback` also takes an optional `errBack` function which is passed an error object (upon encountering any errors during the upgrade) as well as the `upgradeneeded` event.

 ```js